Abhiroop/Abhiroop.github.io/_posts/2017-3-14-Exceptions-and-Transactions.md

 `Touch` signifies touching an account for the first time.

 All these are logged as atomic state change entries.
 [C++ note to self: `auto&` means working with mutable original items]

+Through this exercise we could understand the rollback mechanism of the EVM.
+For future work I will be looking more deeply into the Ethereum yellowpaper and try and understand the various other workflows inside the EVM.